 Because of the number of materials they contain, hybrids come at a higher price point.
 Cost ranges between $800 at the low end and over $4000 for high-end models.
 The average cost of a queen-size mattress is $2077.

-Memory foam should have a firm support to rest on, reaffirming an even surface.
-Another way to check quality is through the warranty.
+Memory foam should have firm support to rest on, reaffirming an even surface.
+Another way to check the quality is through the warranty.
 Most mattresses come with a standard 10-year warranty, covering manufacturing defects and sagging greater than 1 inch (measurement depends on the brand).
-If the warranty is shorter than 10 years or if the mattress doesn’t come with a warranty don’t buy it— it could be a sign of a poorly-made bed.
+If the warranty is shorter than 10 years or if the mattress doesn’t come with a warranty don’t buy it—it could be a sign of a poorly-made bed.

-Also, take a look at customer reviews older than 3 months— first-hand accounts from verified consumers can give you a better idea on what to expect from a potential mattress.
+Also, take a look at customer reviews older than 3 months—first-hand accounts from verified consumers can give you a better idea of what to expect from a potential mattress.

 - Thinnest: 18mm